LeonIngman/LTH-Game/scripts/README.md

-# Database Setup Scripts
+# Database Scripts

-This directory contains scripts to help you set up and manage your local database for the Supply Chain Game.
+This directory contains scripts to help you set up and manage your database for the Supply Chain Game.

 ## Prerequisites

-1. PostgreSQL installed locally
+1. PostgreSQL installed locally (for local development)
 2. Node.js installed

 ## Available Scripts

 ### 1. Setup Local Database

-Creates the database and all required tables:
+Creates the local database and all required tables:

 \`\`\`bash
-node scripts/setup-local-database.js
+node scripts/setup-local-database.mjs
 \`\`\`

 This script will:
 - Create a new PostgreSQL database called `supply_chain_game`
 - Create all necessary tables based on the schema
-- Seed the game levels
+- Set up the development environment

-### 2. Create Test User
+### 2. Create Super User

-Creates a test user for local development:
+Creates a teacher/admin user:

 \`\`\`bash
-node scripts/create-test-user.js
+node scripts/create-super-user.mjs
 \`\`\`

-This script will prompt you for:
-- Username (default: testuser)
-- Email (default: test@example.com)
-- Password (default: password123)
-- Role (student/teacher, default: student)
+Creates an admin user with teacher privileges for local development.

-### 3. Seed Timestamps
+### 3. Create Test User

-Populates the TimeStamp table with data for all game levels:
+Creates a test user for local development:

 \`\`\`bash
-node scripts/seed-timestamps.js
+node scripts/create-test-user.mjs
 \`\`\`

-This script will generate 30 days of timestamps for each level with realistic market demand and price fluctuations.
+This script will prompt you for user details and create a student account.

 ### 4. Reset Database

-Completely resets the database by deleting all data:
+Completely resets the local database:

 \`\`\`bash
-node scripts/reset-database.js
+node scripts/reset-database.mjs
 \`\`\`

 ⚠️ **WARNING**: This will delete ALL data in your database.
 Use with caution!

+### 5. Test Database Connection

+Tests connectivity to your database:

+\`\`\`bash
+node scripts/test-db-connection.mjs
+\`\`\`

+Verifies that your database connection is working properly.

+### 6. Run Demo

+Starts a demo session:

+\`\`\`bash
+node scripts/run-demo.mjs
+\`\`\`

+## Neon Database Setup

+For production deployment to Neon:

+1. Copy the contents of `sql/neon-complete-setup.sql`
+2. Paste into the Neon SQL editor
+3. Run the script to create all tables and seed data

+This single script handles:
+- Complete table creation with proper camelCase columns
+- Game levels (0-2) matching the local database
+- 90 TimeStamp records with realistic market data
+- Demo users with bcrypt hashed passwords
+- All necessary indexes and constraints

 ## Environment Setup